Yuzhuo-li/TEENA/README.md

 perl configureHomer.pl -install hg38
 ```

-#### If it is custom HOMER data, you need to refer to the FASTA and GTF files of the genome, and use the loadGenome.pl command to define HOMER
+#### Loading custom genomes, you need to refer to the FASTA and GTF files of the genome, and use the loadGenome.pl command to define homer.

 ```
 loadGenome.pl -gtf test.gtf -name test -fasta test.fa -org null
 ```

-#### For more details about HOMER, please refer to the help page on the website:
+#### For more details about homer, please refer to the help page on the website:

 `http://homer.ucsd.edu/homer/introduction/update.html`